Gravitational waves from eccentric binary neutron star mergers: Systematic biases and inadequacy of quasicircular templates: Conclusions

 Our case study focuses on an unequal-mass \ac{bns} with intrinsic parameters compatible with GW170817, including the considered eccentricities \cite{Lenon:2020oza}.
 We performed full Bayesian \acp{pe} of mock signals at \ac{snr} $12.7, \ 15.9, \ 31.7$ using the state-of-art \ac{eob} model \TEOB{-\dali} with either eccentricity or spin precessional effects.
-We find that quasi-circular waveform determines fractional \ac{snr} losses from a few to ${\sim}25$\% for eccentricities from $e=0.01$ to $0.1$.
+We find that quasicircular waveform determines fractional \ac{snr} losses from a few to ${\sim}25$\% for eccentricities from $e=0.01$ to $0.1$.
 The \ac{snr} losses have an approximate linear dependence with eccentricity in our data, see Eq.~\eqref{eq:snr-loss-fit}.
-The chirp mass is significantly biased towards larger values as the eccentricity increases.
+The chirp mass is significantly biased toward larger values as the eccentricity increases.
 This bias can be understood in terms of the eccentric chirp mass parameter $\Mecc$ introduced in \cite{Favata:2021vhw} (our Eq.~\eqref{eq:mchirp-ecc}).
-Indeed, for $e_0\lesssim0.05$ we recover values of $\M$ that are consistent with $\Mecc$ within their 90\% \ac{ci}.
-The eccentric chirp mass argument however does not provide a quantitative prediction for the bias for larger eccentricities $e_0\gtrsim0.1$.
+Indeed, for low eccentricities we recover values of $\M$ that are consistent with $\Mecc$ within their 90\% \ac{ci}.
+The eccentric chirp mass argument however does not provide a quantitative prediction for the bias for higher eccentricities $e_0\gtrsim0.1$.
 On the one hand, these eccentricities are out of the regime of validity of Eq.~\eqref{eq:mchirp-ecc}; on the other hand there is a strong degeneracy with the mass ratio.
 The mass ratio is degenerate with the eccentric chirp mass and can reach unphysically large values for \ac{bns} to reproduce the eccentricity effect.
 This effect can hamper real-signal analyses and lead to an incorrect interpretation of the source.
-Large mass ratios would favour a \ac{bh} interpretation for the primary compact object and a unknown companion, even if the reduced tidal parameter can be measured.
+Large mass ratios would favor a \ac{bh} interpretation for the primary compact object and a unknown companion, even if the reduced tidal parameter can be measured.
 We cannot confirm the simple quadratic scaling with eccentricity of \citet{Cho:2022cdy} for the chirp mass bias because our bias is strongly degenerated with the mass ratio.
 The effective spin parameter is always inferred as positive and up $\chi_{\rm eff}\sim 0.8$ for $e_0\lesssim0.1$.
 This suggests that repulsive spin-orbits interactions are effectively counteracting the attractive effect of the larger chirp mass and reduced tidal parameter for the fitting of the eccentric data.
 The inclusion of spin precession in the waveform is also insufficient to capture eccentricity effects.
-Therefore, we conclude that the spin precession cannot mimick eccentricity for long signals as in our analyses, since the effects have two different timescales.
+Therefore, we conclude that the spin precession cannot mimic eccentricity for long signals as in our analyses since the effects have two different timescales.
 Furthermore, this case study suggests that the eccentricity of GW170817 is $e_0 < 0.05$, confirming \cite{Lenon:2020oza}, otherwise unphysically large values of the mass ratio may have been observed.
-In the \ac{pe} of GW170817 two different priors for the spins have been considered \cite{TheLIGOScientific:2017qsa}, while in all our analyses we adopt the high-spin priors.
-We are expecting that employing low-spin priors may lead to larger biases in the inferred mass ratio, due to its degeneracy with the effective spin parameter, which may act to compensate for unmodeled eccentric effects.
+In the \ac{pe} of GW170817, two different priors for the spins have been considered \cite{TheLIGOScientific:2017qsa}, while in all our analyses, we adopt the high-spin priors.
+When employing low-spin priors, we expect the posterior distributions of effective spin parameters to rail against the priors and a larger \ac{snr} loss compared to the high-spin priors case.